Testing white metals

 I was taking a training course for the managers of a chain of shops, they showed me a collection of white metal bracelets several stores had bought, paying between £500.00 and £700.00 each.
 They were steel.

-This article has some tips about how to detect steel without the need for acids, and also how to test for steel, platinum, white gold and palladium using our special 'green (platinum)' acid .
+This article has some tips about how to detect steel without the need for acids, and also how to test for white gold, platinum, palladium and steel using our 'green (platinum)' acid .
 You must use this special acid in conjunction with the 18ct (blue) acid and a strip of test paper.

 THE MARKS

 Firstly, is the item hallmarked?
 If it is simply stamped with a number, and nothing else, it is 'marked' - but that mark is not a hallmark, it means nothing.
-Here in the UK anyone buying or selling precious metals must, by law, display a hallmark chart (we have these in stands or just laminated).
+Here in the UK anyone buying or selling precious metals must, by law, display a hallmark chart (we have these in stands, laminated or 'unmounted').
 Hallmarks are controlled by the government, a forged hallmark is considered the same as a forged banknote, they are always investigated by Trading Standards and the police.
 Forged hallmarks are rare.
-So get a chart, learn to recognize hallmarks.
-If it has a 'mark' that is not a hallmark, then you need to carry out some tests.
+So get a chart, learn to recognize hallmarks and if it not hallmarked, test it.

 START WITH THE EASIEST TESTS

-If you are new to precious metals (jewellery, scrap, bullion, coins etc) I would recommend The Gold and Silver Buyer's Handbook, it has many hudndreds of tips.
+If you are new to precious metals (jewellery, scrap, bullion, coins etc) I would recommend The Gold and Silver Buyer's Handbook, it has hundreds of tips.
 Here are some of the easy tests that don't involve acid.

 Use a magnet, e.g. neodymium magnets (the most powerful) or the special 'Magnetic silver tester':